Welcome to Primary 3A

-Learning Across the Curriculum
+Learning Across The Curriculum

-Please ensure your child brings their reading book into school every day.
+Also, please ensure your child brings their reading book into school every day.
 Please also sign your child’s reading record once they have completed any set reading.

 If you have any questions or concerns about your child then please feel free to speak to us, wherever possible, at the end of the day.

-Mr Thomson and Miss McCowatt
+Mr Hall and Miss McCowatt